Public Housing Resources

 The re-certification process can be primarily handled by the property office staff for your community.
 Under certain circumstances, home visits may be scheduled.

-All residents (family, elderly and disabled residents) will need to re-certify their eligibility every two years.
+All residents (family, elderly and disabled residents) will need to re-certify their eligibility every three years.
 Every family has the option of completing an interim recertification at any time, if there is a change in family composition, reduction in income or an increase in medical expenses.
-Recertifying every two years reduces inconvenience to residents and increases operational efficiency.
+Recertifying every three years reduces inconvenience to residents and increases operational efficiency.

 Up-Front Income Verification (UIV)